As with any piece of software, it is critical to minimize any attack surface the software exposes. Sensu is no different.

-Before you can use this guide, you must have generated the certificates you will need to secure Sensu.
+Before you can secure Sensu, you must generate the certificates you will need.
+After you generate certificates, follow this reference to secure Sensu for production.

 Secure etcd peer communication